pocco81/true-zen.nvim/README.md

 # 🍉 Configuration
 Although settings already have self-explanatory names, here is where you can find info about each one of them and their classifications!
 There are individual settings and settings that are tables.
 Settings that are tables are simply *settings with subsettings*.

+## General
+This settings are unrelated to any group and are independent.
+- `true_false_commands`: (Boolean) if true, enables true/false extra commands.
+- `cursor_by_mode`: (Boolean) if true, changes cursor according to current Vi mode.
+Useful for when the statuline and showmode are hidden so that one can easily identify the current mode.

-## List of UI settings
+## UI elements
-Almost every setting that makes part of a UI component (Left, Top, Bottom) has a prefix indicating the state where that setting is going to be executed (e.g. `hidden_number` modifies what happens to the number line when the `Left` UI part of NeoVim is hidden).
+Every setting that makes part of a UI component (Left, Top, Bottom) has a prefix indicating the state when that setting is going to be executed (e.g. `hidden_number` modifies what happens to the number line when the `Left` UI part of NeoVim is hidden).
 Note: remember that `<prefix>` can either be "shown" or "hidden."
-In the case of settings that receive a boolean, `true` = set the setting and `false` = do not set the setting (e.g `hidden_number = true`: will *set* (show) the numberline when the Left UI part is hidden.)
+In the case of settings that receive a booleans: `true` = set the setting and `false` = do not set the setting (e.g `hidden_number = true`: will *set* (show) the numberline when the Left UI part is hidden.)

 ### Bottom
 - `<prefix>_laststatus`: (Integer) gives information about the status of a buffer with the default statusline including the path, permissions, line and a percentage representation of where you are in the file.